Game & Application Development (BS)

 Pursue independent, faculty-mentored research in a gaming or development topic you’re passionate about or use your capstone project to find a solution to a real-world challenge.

-You will learn from seasoned programmers and tech-savvy business professionals, such as program director Rick Miller, who brings decades of computer and IT experience to USF.
+You will learn from seasoned programmers and tech-savvy business professionals, such as program director Rick Miller, who brings decades of computer and IT experience to Saint Francis.
 He’s also active in the community, serving on the board of Star 88.3, a local Christian radio station.

 Dedicated Computer Science Lab